 More about Producers Direct

-Cafédirect purchases 100% Fairtrade Tea, Coffee and cocoa.
-Cafédirect was the first coffee company to become Fairtrade certified in 1994.
+Cafédirect purchases 100% Fairtrade Coffee, Tea and Cocoa.
+Cafédirect was the first coffee company to certify Roast and Ground coffee in 1994.
 Buying Fairtrade ensures that farmers are paid a minimum Fairtrade price for their goods as well as an additional Fairtrade Premium.
 This is especially important when the price of coffee is lower than the cost of production.
 By purchasing Fairtrade goods, farmers are supported to improve production techniques, invest in their communities and plan for the future.
-To date, Cafédirect has contributed over £14.5 million in Fairtrade Premiums, which cooperatives are able to spend on improving the quality of their crops through sustainable methods that support both people and planet.
+To date, Cafédirect has contributed over £21 million in Fairtrade Premiums, which cooperatives are able to spend on improving the quality of their crops through sustainable methods that support both people and planet.

 A closer look at coffee prices

-We are proud that almost 40% of our coffee purchases are organic and certified by the Soil Association.
-Our Organic Range has been grown without pesticides and with minimal environmental impact, allowing the flavours to develop naturally at their own pace.
-We are also working hard to improve our packaging and we are delighted that the London Fields Range is made from home compostable packaging.
+We are proud that over 62% of our coffee purchases are organic and certified by the Soil Association.
+All our Organic certified products have been grown without pesticides and with minimal environmental impact, allowing the flavours to develop naturally at their own pace.